WICG/file-handling/explainer.md

 ### Launch Events

-The intention of the launch events discussed in this explainer is that they be built on top of the more general [sw-launch](https://github.com/WICG/sw-launch/blob/master/explainer.md) proposal, as part of a unified system for handling launches application launches.
+The intention of the launch events discussed in this explainer is that they be built on top of the more general [sw-launch](https://github.com/WICG/sw-launch/blob/master/explainer.md) proposal, as part of a unified system for handling application launches.

 The Launch Event would have different properties depending on what caused the event.
 For example, the FileLaunchEvent would contain a list of the files that should be handled, while the UrlLaunchEvent might have the triggering request.

-(NOTE: The below proposal is in no way concrete).
+(NOTE: The below interfaces are highly speculative).

-(NOTE: I don't know the correct way of doing this in WebIDL, so the below definition is in TypeScript).
+(NOTE: I don't know the correct way of doing this in WebIDL, so the below definition is in TypeScript.
+However, for the explainer, this gets the idea across).

 ```ts
 // Caused when the application is launched via its shortcut.